mmkamani7/LUPA-SGD/README.md

 This is an official repository for this paper accepted to the NeurIPS 2019:

-Haddadpour, Farzin, et al. "Local SGD with periodic averaging: Tighter analysis and adaptive synchronization."
+Haddadpour, F., Kamani, M. M., Mahdavi, M., & Cadambe, V. "Local SGD with periodic averaging: Tighter analysis and adaptive synchronization."
 Advances in Neural Information Processing Systems.
 2019.

 ## Instruction
 You can download epsilon dataset from: https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html